laurho/codeu_project_2017/README.md

 Once it starts, it should automatically direct you to: http://localhost:3000/dashboard

+Cool Protip: you can navigate to http://localhost:3001/sync-options to change options regarding 'BrowserSync', which can either sync clicks, scrolls, and submissions across tabs, or not!

 Quit with 'control - C' in the terminal

 # Potentially Helpful Tutorials